melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-authentication-authorisation-security.md

 - "Stateful" response are always allowed if the request was
 - There can be multiple security groups for an instance

-Use **AWS Shield** to protect against DDoS attacks.
-There is standard (available by default) and advanced shield which can provide more details about an attack.
-Both WAF and shield provide protection at the network level.

-#### Monitor

 **Amazon GuardDuty** provides automatic threat detection.
 It monitors for malicious or unauthorized behaviour in serverless, compute, databases and stores by monitoring CloudWatch, VPC and DNS logs using ML and other rules.
 Automatic responses can be configured.
-Use **AWS CloudTrail** to analyse, track and search across all the logs to see who made changes where and when.
-It works across all regions and automatic responses can be configured when inconsistencies are detected.

 #### Encrypt